peretch/nestjs-test/README.md

 - _This command will generate inside your module one controller (`<controller-name>.controller.js`) and one test (`<controller-name>.controller.spec.js`)_
 - _The `flat` option tells NestJS to avoid the creation of an extra folder called `controllers`.
 If your module contains just one controller, is good practice to use this option._

+# Theory

+## Dependency Injections

+### Inversion of control principle

+- Classes should not create instances of their dependencies

+### DI Container Flow

+1. At startup, register all classes with the container
+2. The container will figure out what each dependency each class has
+3. We then ask the container to create an instance of a class for us
+4. The container creates all required dependencies and gives us the instance
+5. The container will hold onto the created dependency instances and reuse them if needed